End-pulled polymer translocation through a many-body flexible pore: Summary and Conclusions

-This work describes the translocation features of an end-pulled polymer through a many-body elastic pore inserted into an elastic membrane by using a mesoscopic approximation with the minimal potentials present in real polymer chains.
+This work describes the translocation features of an end-pulled polymer through a many body pore inserted into a membrane by using a mesoscopic approximation with the minimal potentials present in real polymer chains.

-The hydrophilic and hydrophobic features of a real system have been taken into account in this many-body model in both the pore and the membrane.
+The hydrophilic and hydrophobic features, together with the elastic properties of a real system have been taken into account in this model in both the pore and the membrane.
 This choice allowed to explore the structured force trajectory during the translocation as well as the the mean values of the translocation time and the total work done to translocate.
 This latter has been found to show a resonant-like behavior with a strong maximum as a function of the longitudinal elastic parameter of the pore.

-The resonant-like behavior has been put in relationship with the elasticity strength of the pore, explored through a principal componen analysis, that showed the pore vibrating, with respect to the empty pore kinetics, in a different way in the presence of the polymer.
-The presence of the polymer excites the torsion and compression vibrational modes more for rigid structures than for soft ones.
+The resonant-like behavior has been put in relationship with the elasticity strength of the pore, explored through a principal component analysis, that showed the pore vibrating, with respect to the empty pore kinetics, in a different way in the presence of the polymer.
+Specifically, the translocation of the polymer excites the torsion and compression vibrational modes more for rigid structures than for soft ones.

 The presented analysis shows that the internal degrees of freedom of the pore and the membrane do affects in a sensible way the kinetics features of the translocation.
-Beside an increase of the translocation time for more rigid structures, both in the bonding and in the bending parameters, the presence of resonant-like response in the work warns about the use of static structureless pores in the study of the process.
+Beside an increase of the translocation time for more rigid structures, both in the bonding and in the bending parameters, the presence of resonant-like response in the work warns about the use of static structureless pores in the study of this process.

-This work represents the first contribution to a many-body, still mesoscopic, description of the polymer translocation features, and gives a step forward toward the microscopic approach of long molecules translocation.
+This work represents the first contribution to a many-body -yet mesoscopic- description of the polymer translocation features, and gives a step forward toward the microscopic approach of long molecules translocation.